Anthony Recker: Minnesota Twins

 On July 24, 2017, the Braves traded Recker, Jaime García, and cash considerations to the Minnesota Twins for prospect Huascar Ynoa.
-The Twins subsequently outrighted Recker to the minor leagues on July 28, 2017.
-He appeared in 19 games for the AAA Rochester Red Wings, that year.
-He elected free agency on October 10, 2017.
+The Twins subsequently removed Recker from the 40-man roster and sent him outright to the Triple-A Rochester Red Wings on July 28.
+He appeared in 19 games for the Triple-A Rochester, hitting .286/.333/.414 with no home runs and eight RBI.
+Recker elected free agency on October 10.

 Arizona Diamondbacks

 On March 5, 2018, Recker signed a minor-league contract with the Arizona Diamondbacks, which included an invitation to spring training.
-He spent the season in AAA, catching in 66 of the 74 games in which he appeared for the Reno Aces.
-He elected free agency on November 3, 2018.
+He spent the season with the Triple–A Reno Aces, catching in 66 of the 74 games in which he appeared and hitting .276/.358/.537 with 15 home runs and 50 RBI.
+Recker elected free agency following the season on November 2.

+Post-playing career

+He became an analyst on SNY, the network of the New York Mets, where he has filled in for Keith Hernandez and Ron Darling in the booth with Gary Cohen.
+"In early 2019, I decided [playing baseball] wasn’t the right thing for me to do anymore," he said in April 2020.
+"As soon as I made that decision, I quickly turned my gaze toward the TV world.
+It was something I liked doing and I already had a little bit of experience" from working the David Wright finale in September 2018.

 Personal life

 Recker married Kelly Shepardson on November 2, 2013.
 His wife Kelly gave birth to their first child, Camden Anthony Recker, on December 29, 2014.
 They also have a younger son, Grady.
-He recently became an analyst on the Mets' network SNY and has filled in for Keith Hernandez and Ron Darling in the booth with Gary Cohen.
-"In early 2019, I decided [playing baseball] wasn’t the right thing for me to do anymore," he told The Morning Call in April 2020.
-"As soon as I made that decision, I quickly turned my gaze toward the TV world.
-It was something I liked doing and I already had a little bit of experience" from working the David Wright finale in September 2018.